Changing a Parenting Plan (Custody)

 If the other party serves you with a Supplemental Petition, you may file an Answer without a Counterpetition by using Answer to Supplemental Petition, form 12.903(e).
 You must file the Answer within 20 days to avoid having a default entered against you.
 If the clerk enters a default, you may lose your right to participate in certain aspects of the case and may owe extra amounts of support.
 However, the court will hear from a party who has been defaulted regarding what is in a child’s best interest.

-You must file your Answer with the same court where the other party filed the Supplemental Petition and mail the other party a copy of your Answer.
+You must file your Answer with the same court where the other party filed the Supplemental Petition and send the other party a copy of your Answer.
 The Answer to Supplemental Petition form can be found at https://www.flcourts.org/Resources-Services/Court-Improvement/Family-Courts/Family-Law-Self-Help-Information/Family-Law-Forms)

 WHAT TO CONSIDER BEFORE TAKING ACTION?

 When you file a Modification action, you are not guaranteed to receive what you have requested.
 Your request could result in a new time-sharing schedule that you do not like.
-The child support and alimony that you receive could be reduced.
+The child support that you receive could be reduced.
 Your child support payment could increase.
 It is best to speak to an attorney to determine whether you can achieve the result you are seeking.

-If you file a Modification action as a result of a decrease in your income, keep making the child support and/or alimony payments required under your current order.
+If you file a Modification action as a result of a decrease in your income, keep making the child support payments required under your current order.
 The existing order remains in effect unless and until the court issues a new order.
 Pay as much as you can and pay it in the manner specified by the order.
-Failure to make your best effort to pay will hurt your argument that new circumstances require a new child support and/or alimony amount and will cause unpaid payments to pile up.
+Failure to make your best effort to pay will hurt your argument that new circumstances require a new child support amount and will cause unpaid payments to pile up.

 For people who are trying to file a case in family court in Florida, visit the Florida Courts webpage for a self help location in your county.